- I am one of the chairs of the 15th International Conference on Grammatical Inference that will be held on-line in August 2021.

 - We just release a python demo code of our algorithm to extract a weighted automaton from a RNN!

-- I will defend my Habilitation à diriger des Recherches (HRD) on July 16th 2019.
-Yeah!
+- I defended my Habilitation à diriger des Recherches (HRD) on July 16th 2019.

-- On August 2nd 2019, I will give a talk at the workshop Deep Learning and Formal Languages: Building Bridges hold during ACL 2019.
+- On August 2nd 2019, I gave a talk at the workshop Deep Learning and Formal Languages: Building Bridges hold during ACL 2019.

-- I am involved in the new Master program Master Informatique, parcours Intelligence Artificielle & Apprentissage Automatique (IAAA) (Artificial Intelligence & Machine Learning) that opens in September 2018.
+- I was involved in the new Master program Master Informatique, parcours Intelligence Artificielle & Apprentissage Automatique (IAAA) (Artificial Intelligence & Machine Learning) that opens in September 2018.

 - I was the chair of the International Conference on Grammatical Inference steering committee, 2014-2018.